 A few other helpful tips . . .

-I suggest not chugging water and instead drink a few ounces at a time.
+It’s best not to chug water and instead drink a few ounces at a time.
 I also encourage my clients to drink more water earlier in the day and less towards nighttime so that it doesn’t interrupt their sleep.

-Also, if you drink beverages with caffeine or soda, do not count those as ounces towards your water goal.
-Herbal tea or water with lemon or mint can be counted towards your goal, however.
+Additionally, if you drink beverages with caffeine or soda, may dehydrate you.
+Herbal tea or water with lemon or mint are often better choices.

 Nutrition and healthy eating. (n.d.).
 Retrieved July 29, 2015, from http://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/in-depth/water/art-20044256?pg=2